$4,299 pp (USD)

 Day 1

-Your safari starts here, and we're so excited to be here with you.
-Meet your guide and ask any questions you may have.
-Then let's go out together and go on the safari you've been waiting for.
+Your safari starts here.
+We're so excited to be here with you.
+You'll meet your guide in the morning and ask any questions you may have.
+Then, we'll go out together and go on the safari you've been waiting for.

 A fast-expanding capital known for its hilly setting and litter-free avenues, Kigali promises an enjoyable introduction to urban Africa.
-Here you can explore a lively arts scene, traditional markets, several museums and memorials, and tempting restaurants representing most global cuisines.
+Here, you can explore a lively arts scene, traditional markets, several museums and memorials, and tempting restaurants representing most global cuisines.
 An attractive central location places Kigali within half a day of all the country's tourist hot spots.
+The Genocide memorial will not be left behind before transfer to Volcanoes National Park.

 - Main Destination: